Jesus Heals The Blind Man (John 9: 1-12)

-I filled in for the 2-3 year old’s Bible Class Teacher this past Wednesday and didn’t have any lesson plans, so we decided to do a super-simple lesson on Jesus healing the blind man from John 9: 1-12.
+I filled in for the 2-3 year old’s Sunday School or Bible Class Teacher this past Wednesday and didn’t have any lesson plans, so we decided to do a super-simple lesson on Jesus healing the blind man from John 9: 1-12.

 If you’re not familiar with the story, here is the passage of scripture relating to Jesus rubbing mud in the blind man’s eyes.

 “After saying this, he (Jesus) spit on the ground, made some mud with the saliva, and put it on the man’s eyes.
 “Go,” he told him, “wash in the Pool of Siloam” (this word means “Sent”).
 So the man went and washed, and came home seeing.” -John 9: 6-7

 Just for the record, we leave the “spitting” part out of this story.
 A class of ten 2 and 3-year old BOYS do not need an excuse to be spitting in the name of Jesus.

 For our simple hands-on craft activity after the story, I made some mud playdough and let the boys play with it along with some googly eyes.